 We see value in waste and aim to keep materials circulating in the economy.
-In 2020 we utilised 458 tonnes of recycled PET plastic in our products.
-By using recycled rather than virgin fibre, we prevented the equivalent of 22.8 million 600ml plastic bottles for entering landfill or our oceans, and stopped 540 tonnes of CO2eq greenhouse gases from entering the atmosphere.
+In 2022 we utilised 746.5 tonnes of recycled PET plastic in our products.
+By using recycled rather than virgin fibre, we prevented the equivalent of 37.3 million 600ml plastic bottles from entering landfill or our oceans, and stopped 880 tonnes CO2-eq greenhouse gases from entering the atmosphere.

 Our design team puts resource efficiency, dematerialisation and minimising environmental impacts at the heart of its thinking.
 This results in products that are not only beautiful, but functional and highly durable, with a timeless aesthetic to ensure their longevity.